 Typical Zip Line Configurations and Materials

-CENTER DISMOUNT – The center dismount is hung with a considerable belly or drape in the cable.
+CENTER DISMOUNT – The center dismount is suspended with a considerable belly or drape in the cable.
 The passenger launches and speeds down to the center then starts up the other side.
 The passenger slows to a stop before reaching the end of the cable and slides back down to the low point (not always the center) where they are dismounted using a ladder or removable platform.
-Center dismount zips can be as long as 5,000 feet without specialized equipment.
+Center dismount zips can be as long as 3,000 feet without specialized equipment.
 The weight of the rider, trolley type, and wind speed are not significant factors for center dismount zips.

 WALK-UP LANDING – Zip Lines or Walk-up landing Zips are used for most commercial canopy tours and zip line tours where riders go from one end to the other and land on a platform or ground near the very end of the zip line cable.
 The weight of the rider, wind speed, and type of trolley used will affect the speed and the landing for each rider.
 The longer the cable, the more unpredictable the landing speed.
 A variety of new braking systems have really improved safety and allowed for faster rides and more predictable landing speeds.

 TOWER to TOWER – These designs are gaining popularity mostly with amusement parks, water parks and other closed venues.
 Typically these are less than 800′ zip lines and will have multiple cables going back and forth.
 Pre-engineered steel tower designs are available.
 A variety of wood pole structures can be designed to accommodate just about any venue.
 These zip line towers are usually built with stair cases to easily accommodate a variety of ages and abilities.